-The Fund's policies, under normal market conditions, to invest at least 80% of its total assets in a diversified portfolio of common stocks, designated segments of which seek to exceed the total return performance of the S&P 500® and the NASDAQ-100®, and that at least 80% of the value of the Fund's total assets are subject to written index call options, are non-fundamental policies and may be changed by the Fund's Board without Common Shareholder approval following the provision of 60 days' prior written notice to Common Shareholders.
+The Fund's policy that, under normal market conditions, the Fund invests at least 80% of its total assets in a combination of (1) dividend-paying common stocks and (2) common stocks the value of which is subject to covered written index call options is a non-fundamental policy that may be changed by the Fund's Board of Trustees (the "Board") without Common Shareholder approval following the provision of 60 days' prior written notice to Common Shareholders.

-In implementing the Fund's investment strategy, the Adviser and Sub-Adviser intend to employ a variety of techniques and strategies generally designed to minimize and defer the federal income taxes incurred by shareholders in connection with their investment in the Fund as described below.
+In implementing the Fund's investment strategy, the Adviser employs a variety of techniques and strategies designed to minimize and defer the federal income taxes incurred by shareholders in connection with their investment in the Fund as described below.